hn-iiitd/CGAS-Recipe-Review-Sentiment-Analysis/README.md

 # Computational Gastronomy: Recipe Review Sentiment Analysis

 ## Overview
 This project focuses on sentiment analysis of recipe reviews using a dataset containing 1.1 million entries.
 The objective is to classify reviews into sentiment categories while addressing data imbalance challenges.
-Various machine learning and deep learning techniques have been employed to achieve optimal performance.
+Various machine learning and NLP techniques have been employed to achieve optimal performance.

 ## Dataset
 -  [Kaggle](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions/data)